-- When the state value is ACTIVATED, the Advisor notifies load balancers that new connection requests to server applications for the matching workloads are to be routed to the site specified by the sitename value. - When the state value is DEACTIVATED, all active connections to server applications that are defined for the matching workloads on the site specified by the sitename value are terminated. - When the state value is QUIESCED, the Advisor notifies load balancers that new connection requests to server applications for the matching workloads must not be routed to the site specified by the sitename value.
+- For workloads defined in the cross_sysplex_list Advisor configuration statement, all active connections to server applications that are defined for the matching workloads on the site specified by the sitename value are terminated. - When the state value is QUIESCED,

+- For workloads defined in the cross_sysplex_list Advisor configuration statement, the Advisor notifies load balancers that new connection requests to server applications for the matching workloads must not be routed to the site specified by the sitename value.
 Connection timeouts or resets might occur on the client applications that initiated the requests while these workloads are in a quiesced state.